IvanProdaiko94/UCU-scala-final-project/readme.md

    Read AWS ecs-cli documentation if you want/need - above scripts are just wrappers around *ecs-cli*.

 ##### Important
-   **!!!** If you use ecs-cli directly make sure you specify --project-name parameter otherwise you may interfere with someone else's deployment.
+   **!!!** If you use ecs-cli directly make sure you specify --project-name parameter properly, otherwise you may interfere with someone else's deployment.
-   By default --project-name equals to $STUDENT_NAME-$SERVICE_NAME
+   By default in staging_composes script `--project-name` equals to `$STUDENT_NAME-$SERVICE_NAME`.
+Service name created will have a prefix `service-`.
+Cloudwatch logs will go into the same group but will have prefix with `$STUDENT_NAME-`

 #### Logs and debugging your app